1Kunalvats9/xblog/README.md

 5) npm install
 6) npm run dev
 Now your project will run on the ports on your local computer server.

+In this project i've used React.js, express, mongodb for database, tailwindcss for styling.